dawnmil/JavaScript-DigitalClock-Lab/README.md

 2. It is very common that we have missed a step, have a spelling error, have issue with syntax, or have errors in our overall implementation.
 If your clock is not appearing as expected, this is a great opportunity to learn how to DEBUG YOUR CODE.
 Follow these steps to debug:

 	a.
-In your Chrome browser, right click and select 'Inspect'.
+In your Chrome browser, right click anywhere in the window and select 'Inspect'.

 	b.
 Click 'Console'.
 Here you will see logged errors.
 An example is provided below: